 Sultan Qaboos Mosque

-This stunning mosque is a must-see!
+This stunning mosque is a must-see on any Oman trip!
 It is open to non-muslims from 8am-11am Saturday – Thursday.
 The Sultan Qaboos Mosque has a strict dress code, which must be followed to enter; It is required that both men and women wear clothes which cover to the wrists and ankles, women must also have their hair covered.

 The grounds are absolutely beautiful, but from what I’ve seen from others, it’s the interior which is breath-taking.
 Unfortunately, we arrived a little later than we’d hoped, so all prayer rooms were closed – I would recommend you arrive for 8 or 9am and spend a couple of hours there.